gottesmm/swift-evolution/proposals/nnnn-send-non-sendable.md

 }
 ```

-Importantly, we only need to consider the values in the isolation region for `v`
+Importantly, we only need to consider the isolation region for `v` at
-at `transferToOtherDomain` since any operation that we perform later that would
+`transferToOtherDomain` since any operation that we perform after `v` is
-modify `v`'s region would necessarily cause us to emit an error since the
+transferred that modified `v`'s region would necessarily cause an error to be
-operation would cause a race due to its runing after `v` was transferred.

-### Function Argument Regions and Self
+emitted.

 A callee has very limited information about the arguments passed to it by a
 caller a function.
 For instance without further type analysis, a callee cannot